WordPress 5.8

 Of course, WordPress 5.8 has also worked on the user-friendliness of the blocks again.
 Interaction with nested blocks has been simplified through the use of a permanent toolbar button for selecting the parent block, the introduction of a list view should help with navigation in complex blocks and templates and the editor for reusable blocks has been improved and now also supports revisions.

-WordPress is also developing the block templates further.
+WordPress is also further developing the block templates.
 These can now also be displayed as a selection when inserting a block.
-WordPress 5.8 also offers significantly more options for customizing the design of the blocks.
-In particular, WordPress mentions more settings for colors, fonts and spacing.
+WordPress 5.8 also offers significantly more options for customising the design of the blocks.
+In particular, WordPress mentions more settings for colours, fonts and spacing.

 Internet Explorer 11 support ends